 With the General Data Protection Regulation (GDPR) coming into effect on 25 May 2018, employers need to be putting in place their policies and procedures on data retention now.

-In XpertHR’s 60-minute webinar at 2pm GMT on Wednesday 14 March, Jo Broadbent and Stefan Martin from global law firm Hogan Lovells will discuss:
+In XpertHR’s 60-minute webinar from Wednesday 14 March, Jo Broadbent and Stefan Martin from global law firm Hogan Lovells discuss:

 - requirements that apply to the retention of personal data under the GDPR, including transparency and record-keeping;